-- a) There are currently 169.3 acres of developed parkland22 and 6.88 miles of recreational trails within the Town of Danville.
-Recreation facilities include sports fields and a gymnasium that is under a joint-use agreement with the San Ramon Valley Unified School District. - b) The Town currently has 3.9 acres of developed parkland per 1,000 residents. - c) The Town of Danville has a level of service standard of 6.6 acres per 1,000 residents.
+- a) There are currently 169.3 acres of developed neighborhood and community parkland and 6.88 miles of recreational trails within the Town of Danville.
+Recreation facilities include sports fields and a gymnasium that is under a joint-use agreement with the San Ramon Valley Unified School District.
+Additional facilities that Danville residents have access to include Iron Horse Regional Trail, Las Trampas Regional Wilderness, Diablo Foothills, and Sycamore Valley Regional Open Space Preserve. - b) The Town currently has 3.9 acres of developed parkland per 1,000 residents. - c) The Town of Danville has a level of service standard of 6.6 acres per 1,000 residents.
 Relative to this standard, the Town is underproviding park acreage.
 The current LOS is short of this standard by 2.7 acres per 1,000 residents.
 The Town, therefore, needs 120.3 more acres to meet the standard for the current population.
 In order to meet the LOS for the projected 2040 Town population, the Town will need 138.2 more acres of parkland. - d) The Town offers a variety of recreation programming for all ages.
 Attendance for recreation program participants of all ages totaled 20,233 in Fiscal Year 2019. - e) CIP planning is conducted through the Town of Danville's 2019/20 CIP. - f) The Town of Danville has a Parks, Recreation and Arts Strategic Plan that was adopted in 2006 and updated in 2017. - g) The Town indicates there are no current plans to acquire additional parkland.
-The Town indicates that availability of large-scale community park acreage is limited, so the Town intends to focus on enhancing and expanding the existing public trail system. - h) The Town indicates that \$24.0 million (97 percent) of the total \$24.7 million in current and future CIP projects have funding sourced identified.
-The majority of projects will be funded through their Park Facilities fund (49 percent) and through the Park Dedication Impact Fund (16 percent). - i) The Town reported that all park and recreation facilities are in very good condition.
+The Town indicates that availability of large-scale community park acreage is limited, so the Town intends to focus on enhancing and expanding the existing public trail system. - h) The Town indicates that \$24.0 million (97%) of the total \$24.7 million in current and future CIP projects have funding sourced identified.
+The majority of projects will be funded through their Park Facilities fund (49%) and through the Park Dedication Impact Fund (16%). - i) The Town reported that all park and recreation facilities are in very good condition.

 - a) The Town of Danville reported that the current level of financing is adequate for parks and recreation service provision and they anticipate the ability to accommodate future anticipated growth. - b) CSA M-30 provides financing for extended facilities and services in the unincorporated community of Alamo Springs through the Town of Danville.
-Among the services funded, the Town uses CSA funds to provide park and recreation services within Town limits there are no park facilities within the CSA boundary. - c) The Town has a User Fee schedule which is updated annually. - d) The majority of the Town's Parks and Recreation-related revenues come from Gas Tax & LLAZ-Zone D (41.7 percent), General Fund transfers (35.9 percent), and User Fees / Charges (22.3 percent).
+Among the services funded, the Town uses CSA funds to provide park and recreation services within Town limits there are no park facilities within the CSA boundary. - c) The Town has a User Fee schedule which is updated annually. - d) The majority of the Town's Parks and Recreation-related revenues come from Gas Tax & LLAZ-Zone D (41.7%), General Fund transfers (35.9T), and User Fees / Charges (22.3%).
 This financial information includes both the Recreation, Arts & Community Services Department and Maintenance related to Recreation services.

-22 Including 164.6 acres of community parkland, 1.4 acres of neighborhood parkland, 3 acres of a special use site, and a 0.36-acre pocket park.
+&lt;sup>24 Including 164.6 acres of community parkland, 1.4 acres of neighborhood parkland, 3 acres of a special use site, and a 0.36-acre pocket park.